 How do I withdraw from a course?

-In order to withdraw from a course, you must complete, sign and return to the Registrar’s Office a Student Initiated Withdrawal Form, you must be logged into your Office 365 student account.
-You are encouraged to thoroughly read the refund policies, and discuss the impact of withdrawing with your instructor, your advisor, a member of the financial aid staff, and the Veterans’ Coordinator (if applicable).
+In order to withdraw from a course, you must complete a Student Initiated Withdrawal Form, you must be logged into your Office 365 student account.
+You are encouraged to thoroughly read the refund policies in the Student Handbook and discuss the impact of withdrawing from a class with your instructor, your advisor, a member of the financial aid staff, and the Veterans’ Coordinator (if applicable).

-Can I withdraw from a course online using WebAdvisor or Self-Service?
+Can I drop or withdraw from a course online using WebAdvisor or Self-Service?